Teacher Preparation Policy

 Minimum Standards of Performance: Pennsylvania does not set meaningful minimum standards of performance for the categories of data that programs must report.

 Program Accountability: Although Pennsylvania does not set minimum standards of performance, Pennsylvania does delineate consequences, including denying approval, for programs that do not meet standards.
 Programs are measured against Program Framework Guidelines.
 However, it is unclear both how programs are measured objectively against these standards and at what point a program fails to meet minimum standards and therefore has its approval denied.
+Additionally, the standards on which accountability outcomes are based are not necessarily performance-based criteria with clearly stated minimum thresholds.

 State Report Cards: Pennsylvania publishes annual reports showing the program licensure pass rates but does not include any other information.